Sijie-Yang/AI-Tripcard/README.md

 </tr>
 </table>

-*Filter locations by category to find exactly what you're looking for*
+*Filter locations by category to find exactly what you're looking for, by emotions to find right atomosphere for you.*

 ### 3️⃣ **AI-Powered Chat Assistant**
 Smart LLM chatbot that helps you: